 Does Your Business Need Excess Liability Coverage?

 Considering everything we’ve reviewed thus far, you may be wondering if your business actually needs excess liability coverage.
 Compared to some other types of commercial insurance, like general liability insurance, which almost all businesses should have, not every small business will need excess liability coverage.
+To determine whether or not you need this type of policy, you’ll want to consider:

-Therefore, you’ll want to consider what your business does, how you operate, what your risks are, and what your budget looks like, to determine whether or not you need this type of policy.
-Along these lines, as we mentioned above, excess liability coverage will be helpful for businesses with higher risk—like construction or building companies—that are more likely to face expensive claims that could extend past their primary insurance policies.
+Excess liability coverage will be helpful for businesses with higher risk—like construction or building companies—that are more likely to face expensive claims that could extend past their primary insurance policies.

 Similarly, if you run a brick-and-mortar store in a busy area, for example, you may determine that your risk level warrants investing in excess liability coverage.
 On the other hand, if you run an ecommerce business from your home, you may find that any current insurance policy you have is sufficient.
 It’s also important to note that in certain cases, a client or customer your business is working with may require excess liability coverage within their contract.